 4.3 Traditional Works or Non-Directed Works Involving Exceptional Use of University Resources

-4.3.1 Definition -- Exceptional use of University resources has occurred where UNCA has provided support for the creation of the work with resources of a degree or nature not routinely made available to faculty or EPA non-faculty employees.
+4.3.1 Definition -- Exceptional use of University resources has occurred where UNCA has provided support for the creation of the work with resources of a degree or nature not routinely made available to faculty or EHRA non-faculty employees.
 Exceptional use of University resources may include:

 Waiver of fees normally required to use specialized facilities such as equipment, production facilities, service laboratories, specialized computing resources, and studios;